sulmandvlpr/Intent-Sharing/README.md

-This Application is Shows How to Nevigate from appliction to another using  Intent.
+This application is shows how to Nevigate from appliction to another using  Intent.